-The following table shows total cash received from employees for the issuance of shares under the ESPP, the number of shares purchased by employees through the ESPP, the tax benefits realized by us in connection with the disqualifying dispositions of shares purchased under the ESPP and the weighted-average fair value per share for the indicated periods:
+There was no cash received from employees for the issuance of shares under the ESPP or shares purchased by employees through the ESPP in the three months ended September 30, 2024 and 2023.
+The following table shows the tax benefits realized by us in connection with the disqualifying dispositions of shares purchased under the ESPP and the weighted-average fair value per share for the indicated periods:

-Three Months Ended March 31, Nine Months E nded March 31, (In thousands, except for weighted-average fair value per share) 2024 2023 2024 2023 Total cash received from employees for the issuance of shares under the ESPP \$ - \$ - \$ 48,433 \$ 33,793 Number of shares purchased by employees through the ESPP 118 134 Tax benefits realized by us in connection with the disqualifying dispositions of shares purchased under the ESPP \$ 711 \$ 616 \$ 2,407 \$ 1,540 Weighted-average fair value per share based on Black-Scholes model \$ 131.15 \$ 97.32 \$ 125.17 \$ 89.81
+1 Three Months Ended September 30, (In thousands, except for weighted-average fair value per share) 2024 2023 Tax benefits realized by us in connection with the disqualifying dispositions of shares purchased under the ESPP \$ 1,393 \$ 1,365 Weighted-average fair value per share based on Black-Scholes model \$ 195.35 \$ 114.32

 The ESPP shares are replenished annually on the first day of each fiscal year by virtue of an evergreen provision.
 The provision allows for share replenishment equal to the lesser of 2.0 million shares or the number of shares that we estimate will be required to be issued under the ESPP during the forthcoming fiscal year.
-As of March 31, 2024, a total of 2.5 million shares were reserved and available for issuance under the ESPP.
+As of September 30, 2024, a total of 2.3 million shares were reserved and available for issuance under the ESPP.